tweag/nickel/RATIONALE.md

 ### Typing
 One recurring difference between Nickel and other configuration languages is that Nickel has a static type system.
-The trade-offs of static typing for configurations are different that in the case of a general purpose programming language.
+The trade-offs of static typing for configurations are different than in the case of a general purpose programming language.

 #### Reusable versus specific code